Rajan316/healthcare-analytics/Framingham/README.md

 We can observe that as systolic blood pressure increases for each age group there is higher chance for CHD to develop after 10 years.

 ### Model Training

+Let us analyze the number of observations in the dataset that belog to each category as either having diabetes or not.